Machado-Lab-UMD/machado-lab-umd.github.io/index.md

 {% include section.html size="full" %}
 {% include banner.html image="images/Banner2.jpg" text="EVOLUTIONARY GENOMICS" %}
 {% include section.html%}
-## Evolution · Genomics  · Speciation
-## We use Genomic data and functional genomic methods to study evoltionary processes and mechanisms
+## We use genomic data and functional genomic methods (e.g. CRISPR) to study evolutionary processes and mechanisms
 {:.center}

 <p style="text-align:center;"> We are an evolutionary biology lab that uses genomic datasets and functional genomic methods (e.g. CRISPR) to understand evolutionary processes and mechanisms that generate species and genomic diversity.  </p>